 You will have six months to enter into a contract of sale for an eligible property.

 Before buying a property, you will need to watch a short video about the Homebuyer Fund (a link will be provided) and you will need to negotiate with the vendor's real estate agent the provision of a 5% deposit on entering into a contract of sale to purchase the property.
-If the vendor does not accept a 5% deposit, you will need to contact us on (03) 7020 1549.
+If the vendor does not accept a 5% deposit, you will need to contact your lender for advice on the next steps.

 What happens if the purchase price of my property exceeds the relevant price threshold for that location?